tjheffner/vue-pa11y/README.md

 The first service uses an image that contains both pa11y and pa11y-ci.
 It looks for your pa11y config inside of `tests/pa11y/`, and uses that inside the image.
 The command switches to the appropriate folder and runs the test based on your config, and outputs results as a JSon object.

 The second service runs this dashboard in dev mode, and makes it available outside of the container at `www.pa11y.vm/`.
 It looks at `./tests/pa11y/` to ingest the generated report.json from the first service.
 By running in dev mode, the service can be run once, and will automatically update every time the pa11y service is re-run.

+## Usage with Docksal
+To use this dashboard locally with [Docksal](https://docksal.io/), copy the .docksal pa11y command and service definition (both found in the .docksal folder)to your project.

+Then, you can run `fin pa11y` to generate a report.
+Run `fin project up` to bring all of your project's containers up, including the pa11y dashboard.
+It should then be visible at `http://pa11y.project.docksal/`.

 ## pa11y-ci